huaweicloud/terraform-provider-huaweicloud/docs/resources/cts_tracker.md

 * `lts_enabled` - (Optional, Bool) Specifies whether trace analysis is enabled.

+* `organization_enabled` - (Optional, Bool) Specifies whether to apply the tracker configuration to the organization.
+  If the value is set to **true**, the audit logs of all members in the organization in the current region will be transferred to the OBS bucket or LTS log stream configured for the management tracker.

 * `validate_file` - (Optional, Bool) Specifies whether trace file verification is enabled during trace transfer.

 * `kms_id` - (Optional, String) Specifies the ID of KMS key used for trace file encryption.